swcarpentry/DEPRECATED-boot-camps/version-control/git/local/Readme.md

     #       new file:   README.md
     #

-The null result means that you're up to date with the current version of the repository online.
 This result indicates that the current difference between the repository HEAD (which, so far, is empty) and your `simplestats` directory is this new README.md file.